 The Buduma tribesmen who built Ra I were finally persuaded to give her an upturned stern rather than the cut-off one of their own reed boats.

-Lithograph showing a reed boat in San Francisco Bay of California.
+Lithograph showing a reed boat in San Francisco Bay of California, from 1726.

 A reed boat on Lake Titicaca.

 Trepanation is another culture trait found on both sides of the Atlantic, in the Canary Islands and eventually in areas of Polynesia colonized by the pre-Inca people of Peru.
 This example is from Lachish, Palestine.